 Multiple Clients to one Server Port – A single Server TCP Port can have many TCP Connections with many clients.
 Each combination of Client Port/Client IP with the Server Port is considered a separate TCP Connection.
 You can view these TCP Connections by running netstat on the server.

-- Netstat shows Layer 4 only – netstat command shows TCP connections (Layer 4) only, not HTTP Requests (Layer 7).
+- Netstat shows Layer 4 only – netstat command shows the TCP connection table (Layer 4) only.
+Netstat does not show HTTP Requests (Layer 7).

 UDP Protocol (Layer 4)